 Is there a secondary market on Swaper?

-Yes, the Secondary Market on Swaper allows you to sell your investments which increases the liquidity of your portfolio.
+Yes, the Secondary Market on Swaper allows you to sell your investments, increasing your portfolio's liquidity.

 Does Swaper offer an Auto Invest feature?

-Yes, Swaper has an Auto Invest feature which will help you automate your investment strategy based on your predefined preferences.
+Swaper has an Auto Invest feature that will help you automate your investment strategy based on your predefined preferences.